groundservices/OAuth2-service-PHP/README.md

 ## About OAuth2 service

 The OAuth2 service is a highly capable and customizable authentication micresoervice built on top of the laravel framework.
 We believe development of microservices can be enjoyable as definitely shouldn't be time consuming at all.
-Groundservices takes the pain out of micro service development by scaffolding basic components of a service, while leaving room for customization them with extra features.
+Groundservices OAuth2 service takes the pain out of authentication developoment by scaffolding basic components of an authentication service, while leaving room for customization with extra features.

 ## OAuth2-service-php setup guide
 ### Requirements